Zest Logo

 Getting Started

-• Redness and irritation often improve within 1–2 weeks
+• Redness and irritation often improve within 1 to 2 weeks.

-• Sensitive areas like face or skin folds, may improve even faster
+• Sensitive areas like the face or skin folds may improve even faster.

 • Itching